Code-Institute-Submissions/nature-adventures/README.md

 ### Libraries and Frameworks used

 * [Django](https://www.djangoproject.com/) web framework was used to develop the site.

-* [Django Template](https://jinja.palletsprojects.com) was used as a templating language for Django.

 * [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used throughout the website to improve responsiveness and styling.